 ![]() W.M.
 Alfred Metcalf Belt |

-Less than three weeks after the forming of the Grand Lodge AF&AM of Oregon, John Elliott, Deputy Grand Master, on October 4th 1851, issued a dispensation for a Lodge at Salem to Alfred Metcalf Belt and others.
-It took a longer time for the dispensation to reach Salem and the Lodge to get oorganized, for six weeks later, on November 28th, 1851, the first meeting of Salem Lodge was held.
-This was attended by two members of the lodge, four who was accepted into membership by motion and vote at the second meeting, December 12th, 1851, and one visitor.
-The two members were A. M. Belt as Worshipful Master and Jas.
-A. Bennett as Senior Deacon.
-The four accepted into membership Dec.
-12 were A. W. Ferguson as Senior Warden, J. W. Kalfus as Junior Warden, John Howell as secretary and treasurer and A. B. Carter as Steward and Tyler. |
+Three weeks after the forming of the grand lodge AF.&A.M. of Oregon John Elliott Deputy Grand Master on October 4th 1851 issued a dispensation for a lodge at Salem.
+To Alfred Metcalf Belt and others.
+It took a longer time for the dispensation to reach Salem and the lodge to get organized six weeks later on November 28th 1851 at which the first meeting of Salem lodge was held.
+This was attended by two members of the lodge, four who were accepted into membership by motion and vote at the second meeting December 20th 1851 and one visitor.
+The two members were Alfred Metcalf Belt as Worshipful Master, and Jes A Bennett as Senior Deacon.
+The four accepted into membership December 12th were, A. W. Ferguson as Senior Warden, J.W.
+Kalfus as Junior Warden and Secretary, John Howell as Treasurer, and A.B.
+Carter as Stewart and Tyler.
+The visitor were J.C.
+Avery, a member of Willamette Lodge No. 2, a farmer, merchant and founder of the town of Marysville the name of which was at his request later changed to Corvallis by the state legislature.
+Brother Avery visited the lodge again on January 14th and 23rd and February 20th 1852.
+He was first Secretary of Corvallis Oregon Lodge No. 14. | |

 ||